 Vitamin C is both water-soluble and sensitive to heat.
 Boiling veggies can cause as much as a 50% reduction in a food’s vitamin C content.
 If choosing to cook your veggies, then choose dry-heat cooking methods such as baking and roasting.
 Also, the vitamin C content in many fruits and vegetables begins to decrease with long storage times.
 Aim to enjoy your product within 3 to 4 days of purchasing to maximize your intake.

-TTPTip: Kiwi, berries, tomatoes, bell peppers, potatoes, spinach, and broccoli are wonderful sources of Vitamin C that can be eaten fresh or prepared in salads.
+Optimize your plate: Kiwi, berries, tomatoes, bell peppers, potatoes, spinach, and broccoli are wonderful sources of Vitamin C that can be eaten fresh or prepared in salads.

 Emergent research associates our gut bacteria with countless benefits, including their role in immunity.
 Food sources of probiotics include yogurt, kombucha, kefir, kimchi, and sauerkraut.
-Here’s the catch: you’ll want to supply probiotics with their own food source in order to promote their growth
+Here’s the catch: you’ll want to supply probiotics with their own food source to promote their growth

 If you find yourself becoming bored with vegetables, then add fermented foods such as kimchi and sauerkraut into your meals.
 These two products are made from cabbage, a naturally rich source of vitamin C and fiber!
-An added bonus?
+A bonus?
 Fermented foods will boost your intake of naturally-occurring probiotics.
 Probiotics are healthy organisms (think of them as friendly bacteria) living along our digestive tract.
 Emergent research associates our gut bacteria with their role in immunity.

-Prebiotics are fibers from all plant-based foods that supply energy for probiotics.
+Optimize your plate: Prebiotics are fibers from all plant-based foods that supply energy for probiotics.
 Some specific foods containing prebiotics include apples, barley, flaxseeds, onions, garlic, oats, bananas, grains (like bulgur and wheat berries), leeks, and leafy greens.

 Before reaching for supplements, consider the role that a varied diet plays in building immunity.
 Eating a variety of foods, especially plant-based foods, provides us with powerful nutrients to help battle the cold.
 This is the best way to arm your immunity, especially during these next few (shivery!) months.

-Zinc is found naturally in foods such as shellfish, meat, chicken, beef, and fortified breakfast cereals.
+Optimize your plate: Zinc is found naturally in foods such as shellfish, meat, chicken, beef, and fortified breakfast cereals.